 The Masterplan Framework seeks to create a sustainable, high-quality employment site which will provide for the town and the wider Dearne Valley.

-A community consultation seeking your views on the draft Goldthorpe Masterplan Framework will be held from Monday 25 January, 10am to Monday 8 March, 5pm.
-Give your feedback on the draft Masterplan Framework.
+A community consultation seeking your views on the draft Goldthorpe Masterplan Framework was held from Monday 25 January, 10am to Monday 8 March, 5pm.

-All feedback will be considered and changes to the proposals will be made where possible and appropriate.
+All feedback was considered and changes to the proposals made where possible and appropriate.
 The final Masterplan Framework will need to be approved by Full Council before adoption.
-The survey should take around 15 to 20 minutes to complete.

 Question and answer sessions

-As part of the draft Masterplan Framework consultation, we’re holding a series of virtual sessions to give people the opportunity to ask questions to those involved in producing the draft framework.
-Book your place on a Goldthorpe Masterplan Framework Q&A session on Eventbrite.
+As part of the draft Masterplan Framework consultation, we held a series of virtual sessions to give people the opportunity to ask questions of those involved in producing the draft framework.
+You can find questions and answers from the sessions under the headings below.

 Highways and transport topic session